Biological Diversity Act, 2002

 The Biological Diversity Act, 2002 is an Act by the Parliament of India for the preservation of biological diversity in India, and provides the mechanism for equitable sharing of benefits arising out of the use of traditional biological resources and knowledge.
 The Act was enacted to meet the obligations under the Convention on Biological Diversity, because India is a signatory to the treaty.

 History

-The Act was enacted to meet the obligations under Convention on Biological Diversity, of which India was a part in 2002.
+The Act was enacted to meet the obligations under Convention on Biological Diversity, of which India was a party in 2002.

 Biodiversity and Biological Resource

 Biodiversity has been defined under Section 2(b) of the Act as "the variability among living organisms from all sources and the ecological complexes of which they are part, and includes diversity within species or between species and of eco-systems".
 The Act also defines, Biological resources as "plants, animals and micro-organisms or parts thereof, their genetic material and by-products (excluding value added products) with actual or potential use or value, but does not include human genetic material."